developer-guy/kubernetes-cluster-setup-using-terraform-and-k3s-on-digitalocean/README.md

 }
 ```

-You should notice that we are using DigitalOcean as a provider and bunch of configuration variables.
-You can refer to the [link](https://registry.terraform.io/providers/digitalocean/digitalocean/latest/docs) for getting more detail about DigitalOcean provider.
+You should notice here that we are using DigitalOcean as a [provider]((https://registry.terraform.io/providers/digitalocean/digitalocean/latest/docs)) and bunch of configuration variables.

-Lets continue with [k3s-droplets.tf](./terraform/k3s-droplets.tf) which includes the definitions of our VMs called droplets in DigitalOcean world.
+Lets continue with [k3s-droplets.tf](./terraform/k3s-droplets.tf) which includes the definitions of our droplets.
 ```tf
 resource "digitalocean_droplet" "k3s-master" {
    for_each = var.master_names